Steamboat Round the Bend - Scenes

 MORE STILLS FROM THIS SUBPLOT

-This still probably relates to when Doc and Fleety are looking for the New Moses and come across the "New Elijah" . . .
+Doctor John and Fleety Belle in the pilot house of the CLAREMORE QUEEN while they are looking for the New Moses and come across the "New Elijah" . . .

 Hey, brothers!
 You seen anything of the New Moses?

-Your joke's old enough you ought have seen the old Moses.
+DOC: Fresh thing.
+Hmph.
+Your joke's old enough you ought to have seen the old Moses.

 Here Will Rogers as Doc Pearly is peddling his "Pocahantas remedy" to passengers aboard the PRIDE OF PADUCAH.